Miami Marlins: Florida Sports Hall of Fame

+Marlins Legends Hall of Fame

+On February 9, 2025, the Marlins announced its Legends Hall of Fame, which honors former players, coaches, managers and staff members who made significant achievements and contributions to the organization and South Florida community.
+The 2025 inaugural Hall of Fame class features four members, each of whom will be inducted during certain points of the season.

+Jeff Conine was the first to have an induction ceremony on March 30, 2025.

 Minor league affiliations

-The Miami Marlins farm system consists of six minor league affiliates.
+The Miami Marlins farm system consists of seven minor league affiliates.

 Radio and television

 The Marlins' flagship radio station from their inception in 1993 through 2007 was WQAM 560 AM.
 Although the Marlins had plans to leave WQAM after 2006, they remained with WQAM for the 2007 season.
 On October 11, 2007, the Marlins announced an agreement with WAXY 790 AM to broadcast all games for the 2008 season.
 Longtime Montreal Expo and current Marlins play-by-play radio announcer Dave Van Horne won the Hall of Fame's Ford C. Frick Award for excellence in baseball broadcasting in 2010.
 He shares the play-by-play duties with Glenn Geffner.

 Games are also broadcast in Spanish on Radio Mambi 710 AM.
 Felo Ramírez called play-by-play on that station from 1993 to 2017 along with Luis Quintana, won the Ford C. Frick Award from the National Baseball Hall of Fame in 2001.

 Marlins games are televised by Bally Sports Florida.
 Paul Severino serves as the play-by-play announcer with Tommy Hutton, J.P.
 Arencibia, Gaby Sánchez and Jeff Nelson.
 Jessica Blaylock host's Marlins Live and is the Marlins on site reporter.